Le vent se lève ! … Il faut tenter de vivre !

 although the implicit scepticism3 of the motto contrasts with the absolute certainty of the biblical promise.

-For others the crest could be seen as representing freedom triumphant over bondage and the motto as urging an unrelenting endeavour necessary for liberty4 (and much else besides) to flourish and endure.
+Whereas in the Middle Ages such devices as the associated crest would likely have been evocative of the Johannine message — even without the distinctly post-medieval motto — it is now more probably taken as representative of freedom triumphant over bondage and the motto as urging an unrelenting endeavour necessary for liberty4 (and much else besides) to flourish and endure.

 * The poem has a prefatory verse from a Pindar ode: